q-viper/q-viper.github.io/_posts/2020-08-16-contour-based-game-break-the-bricks.md

 ```

 ## Prepare The Ball
-Before preparing the ball i had an idea whether to use real image or not.
-Then i realise why to use real image when i can still use circular shape from OpenCV's circle.
-So i decided to make one.
-I will use the class instead of functions because i am regretting that i used functions on previous codes and i am having hard times to refactor it.
+Before preparing the ball I had an idea whether to use real image or not.
+Then I realise why to use real image when I can still use circular shape from OpenCV's circle.
+So I decided to make one.
+I will use the class instead of functions because I am regretting that I used functions on previous codes and I am having hard times to refactor it.